Gerrit Pretorius

-Gerrit Pretorius (born 1955 or 1956) is a South African politician and former diplomat who has been a Democratic Alliance Member of the Western Cape Provincial Parliament since December 2022.
+Gerrit Pretorius (born 1955 or 1956) is a South African politician and former diplomat who was a Democratic Alliance Member of the Western Cape Provincial Parliament from December 2022 until May 2024.
 He was a municipal councillor of the George Local Municipality from 2016 to 2021, serving as the deputy mayor of the municipality from 2016 until 2018 and as council speaker from 2018 until he left council.

 Background

 Pretorius attended Hoërskool Outeniqua (English: Outeniqua High School) before going on to study at the University of Port Elizabeth where he graduated with a Bachelor of Arts (BA) in Sociology and Administration.
 After university, Pretorius worked as a diplomat for the then white minority government of South Africa.
 He worked at the Department of Foreign Affairs in Pretoria before he was deployed to the South African embassies in London and Ottawa.
 In early-1987, Pretorius was notified that he would become the private secretary to Foreign Affairs Minister Pik Botha.
 His appointment become official on 1 May 1987 and he served in the position until 1989.
 He then worked in the private sector in Johannesburg for four years.
 Since 2000, Pretorius and his younger brother have operated a business in George.